Italian: All the Basics

-There are many good reasons to learn a new language, ranging from a specific interest or work purposes to an unexplainable fascination towards the sounds of your target language.
-Whatever your reasons might be, you certainly know that there’s plenty of free resources out there, from YouTube channels to eBooks, to podcasts.
+There are many good reasons to learn a new language, from a specific interest or practical purposes to an unexplainable fascination towards its sounds.
+Whatever your reasons, you certainly know that there are plenty of free resources out there, from YouTube channels to eBooks, to podcasts.
 So, why should you add My Italian Circle to your language learning tools?
-We believe that the key to really “get” how a new language works is a combination of high-frequency vocabulary, basic sounds, and basic grammar structures, explained in English so you can understand straightaway.
-Thanks to this solid foundation, you will soon be able to move on to intermediate videos in slow Italian with a listen and respond section, to boost your comprehension and speaking skills.
+We believe in building a solid foundation with a combination of high-frequency vocabulary in context, basic sounds, and basic grammar structures, all made clear through examples and explained in English.
+With a little work you will soon be able to move on to intermediate videos in slow Italian with questions, to boost your comprehension and speaking skills.

-How to get the most out of this course
+How to get the most out of our videos

 - Set your Italian learning goals and a learning schedule.
-Making a commitment and sticking to it will help you to retain what you have learned, and will allow you to consolidate what you have achieved.
-If you have, as we all do, a busy life, just try and fit at least 10 minutes in your daily routine.
+If you have a busy life, as many people do, just try and fit at least 10 minutes in your daily routine.
 TIP: make it fun!
-Get a nice notebook, coloured pens and pencils, a pocket journal where you write new vocabulary, anything to give additional inspiration to your Italian learning!
+Get a nice notebook, coloured pens and pencils, a pocket journal where you can write new vocabulary, anything to inject additional motivation into your learning process!

 - Study each lesson thoroughly: don’t rush into the next lesson, watch the videos multiple times, and review new words or grammar topics before moving on.
 Feel free to go back to previous lessons: watch, learn, consolidate.

-- Love the sound of your voice: repeat out loud sounds, words, and sentences.
-This will improve your pronunciation, and your mouth will get used to those sounds and words; you will feel more confident when speaking in real life, and it will be easier to remember what you have learned.
+- Get active: passive learning is not enough.
+Repeat out loud sounds, words, and sentences.
+This will improve your pronunciation, you will feel more confident when speaking in real life, and it will be easier to remember what you have learned.